SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 https://www.fab.com/listings/23ddc9c0-a218-44ed-8c0c-ebef362f08d5

 This plugin also depends on my plugin Flowfield Canvas, which is also for sale on FAB.
 But i have included a lite version for free, with basic functionalities included.
+You can support my work by purchasing it down here:

 https://www.fab.com/listings/e306cd3d-9855-45bf-a978-d9ac6ae2ee33